 Legal Compliance

-Under the UN Guiding Principles on Business and Human Rights, business enterprises are responsible for respecting human rights, including avoiding causing or contributing to adverse human rights impacts through their own activities.
+Under the UN Guiding Principles on Business and Human Rights(link is external), business enterprises are responsible for respecting human rights, including avoiding causing or contributing to adverse human rights impacts through their own activities.
 Laws and regulations concerning responsible business conduct and human rights encompass diverse and evolving approaches.
-Some examples of laws and regulations follow; contact the entities that enforce them for the most up-to-date information.
+Some examples of laws and regulations follow;

 Photo Credit: Mathias Reding_Unsplash